 When you’re watching your dog play, jump and zoom around, have you ever stopped to wonder about the mechanics behind their antics?
-And if they suddenly start taking longer to get up, lag behind on walkies or seem reluctant to even head out in the first place, are you left puzzled as to what’s changed?
+And if they suddenly start taking longer to get up, lag behind on walkies or seem reluctant to head out the door, are you left puzzled as to what’s changed?

 Well, ponder no more!
-We’ve put together a handy guide to demystify the inner workings of your canine companion, and suggest how you can help them live their most active life for longer, should the dreaded stiffness kick in.
+We’ve put together a handy guide to demystify the inner workings of your canine companion and suggest how you can help them to keep living their most active.

 What’s a joint?